oechenique/boundaries/README.md

 ## Shapefile (.shp) <a name="shapefile"></a>

 In the accompanying notebook, you can find the Python implementation of the process.
-Check out the [shapefile notebook](https://github.com/oechenique/boundaries/blob/main/Notebook/shapefile.ipynb){:target="_blank"} for a detailed example.
+Check out the <a href="https://github.com/oechenique/boundaries/blob/main/Notebook/shapefile.ipynb" target="_blank">shapefile notebook</a> for a detailed example.

 ```python
 import geopandas as gpd